NCJFCJ in the State of New York

 With funding support from the NoVo Foundation, the NCJFCJ provides training and technical assistance to the New York City Family Court to identify and promote promising practices in juvenile and family courts to address child sex trafficking.

-Judge Jane Pearl of New York City is an NCJFCJ Board Director.
-Judge Erik Pitchal of Brooklyn is a 2021 Days on the Hill Delegate for the NCJFCJ.
+Judge Jane Pearl of New York City is an NCJFCJ Board Director and was a 2022 Days on the Hill Delegate for the NCJFCJ.
 Alicin Reidy Williamson, Chief Inclusion Officer at Endeavor in New York City, is on the Amicus Council of the NCJFCJ.